ArekKrak/My-portfolio/README.md

-Project to my portfolio showing my first acquired skills.
+Projects to my portfolio to demonstrate my skills.